AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Rideshare insurance: Uber and Lyft drivers need rideshare insurance to cover themselves when they’re working, but there’s no customer in the car.
 Transportation network coverage from Uber or Lyft only covers incidents that occur when a customer is in the car, meaning that when a driver is going to pick up a customer, or has just dropped one off, they’re not covered, as personal auto insurance does not cover any commercial activity.

-• Roadside assistance: Many auto insurance companies offer affordable roadside assistance, providing them with lockout services, towing, winching, or fuel delivery when they need it.
+• Roadside assistance: Many auto insurance companies offer affordable roadside assistance, providing customers with lockout services, towing, winching, or fuel delivery when they need it.

 • Travel expense coverage: If you already have rental car reimbursement, travel expense coverage is a nice add-on, covering lodging, food, and transportation if your car breaks down when you’re away from home.